Roth Conversion Early in the Year

 Paying the tax

 The advantage of doing a Roth conversion early in the year has to do with the due date for paying tax on the conversion income.
 If you convert in January you won’t have to pay that tax until about fifteen months later.
 Your Roth can be generating tax-free earnings more than a year before you have to come up with the conversion tax.
 You’ll pay tax on a December conversion only about four months after the transaction.
 The difference won’t be quite this great if you have to make estimated payments covering tax on the conversion income, but even then some of the advantage of an earlier conversion usually remains.

 This advantage applies whether you’re converting to a Roth IRA or doing an in-plan conversion of a traditional 401k or similar account to a Roth account within the plan.

 Five-year waiting period

-There’s one factor that points the other way.
-Converting late in the year, rather than waiting until next year, may allow you to satisfy the five-year period for qualifying distributions, or the five-year period for avoiding a 10% early distribution penalty, a year earlier.
+If you’re thinking about a conversion late in the year, there’s a possible advantage in moving forward, rather than waiting until next year.
+Acting now can start the clock on satisfying the five-year period for qualifying distributions, or the five-year period for avoiding a 10% early distribution penalty, a year earlier.
 That’s because these five-year periods are measured from January 1 of the year the relevant event occurs.
 These considerations aren’t always relevant, however, and you can start the clock running for qualified distributions with a small conversion before year-end and then convert the rest early in the following year.